-Gregory Denton-Cox specialises in company law, commercial litigation, civil fraud and asset recovery, trusts, banking and finance and corporate and personal insolvency.
+Gregory Denton-Cox specialises in commercial and chancery litigation, company law, civil fraud and asset recovery, trusts, banking and finance and corporate and personal insolvency.

-- "stands out as a really impressive junior who has what it takes."
-(Fraud: Civil, 2011)
+- Stands out as a really impressive junior who has what it takes.
+(Chambers & Partners, Fraud: Civil, 2011)

-- "singled out for his mature approach and the fact that he has an extensive breadth of experience that allows him to do everything by the book in a very natural, collected manner."(Chancery: Commercial, 2011)
+- Singled out for his mature approach and the fact that he has an extensive breadth of experience that allows him to do everything by the book in a very natural, collected manner.
+(Chambers & Partners, Chancery: Commercial, 2011)

-- "Hugely capable and a pleasure to lead", according to one silk, he is an expert on directors' duties, derivative proceedings, shareholder disputes and directors' disqualifications."
-(Company, 2010)
+- "Hugely capable and a pleasure to lead", according to one silk, he is an expert on directors' duties, derivative proceedings, shareholder disputes and directors' disqualifications.
+(Chambers & Partners, Company, 2010)

-- "an amazingly skilled barrister who gains the respect of the market.
-He is both highly intelligent and certain to have a glittering future."
-(Company 2009)
+- An amazingly skilled barrister who gains the respect of the market.
+He is both highly intelligent and certain to have a glittering future.
+(Chambers & Partners, Company 2009)

-- "a tremendous prospect with wonderful client skills."
-(Chancery: Commercial, 2008)
+- A tremendous prospect with wonderful client skills.
+(Chambers & Partners, Chancery: Commercial, 2008)

-- "recommended for his brilliant legal mind and ability - he's very much a details man."
-(Chancery: Commercial, 2007)
+- Recommended for his brilliant legal mind and ability - he's very much a details man.
+(Chambers & Partners, Chancery: Commercial, 2007)

 Principal Areas of Practice

-- Commercial and Chancery Litigation - including commercial disputes in the Chancery Division and the Commercial Court, frequently involving applications for injunctive relief or challenges to the jurisdiction of the English Court.
-Gregory is presently instructed on behalf of the Receivers appointed in the high profile Commercial Court litigation between JSC BTA Bank and Mukhtar Ablyazov.
+- Commercial and Chancery Litigation - disputes in the Chancery Division and the Commercial Court, frequently involving applications for injunctive relief or challenges to the jurisdiction of the English Court.

 - Civil Fraud & Asset Recovery - including acting for the victims of fraud in tracing and recovering funds, and for those accused of fraud.